raspberrypilearning/hamster-party-cam/worksheet.md

 	```

 	Let's look at what this code does:
-	- `def hamster_awake(input):` - define a function called `hamster_awake`
+	- `def hamster_awake(input):` - defines a function called `hamster_awake`
-	- `with picamera.PiCamera() as camera:` and `camera.resolution = (1024, 768)` - set up the camera
+	- `with picamera.PiCamera() as camera:` and `camera.resolution = (1024, 768)` - sets up the camera
-	- `camera.capture('/home/pi/hamster/image.jpg')` - take a picture and save it as `image.jpg`
+	- `camera.capture('/home/pi/hamster/image.jpg')` - takes a picture and saves it as `image.jpg`
-	- `sleep(0.2)`- wait 0.2 seconds between pictures
+	- `sleep(0.2)`- waits 0.2 seconds between pictures
-	- `explorerhat.input.one.changed(hamster_awake)` - when input 1 is activated, call the `hamster_awake` function
+	- `explorerhat.input.one.changed(hamster_awake)` - when input 1 is activated, calls the `hamster_awake` function

 1. Save and run your code by pressing **F5**.
 Check that when you turn the wheel, a picture is taken and saved within the `hamster` directory.
 Can you spot a problem with this code?
 If your hamster moves around more than once, the picture overwrites each time.

-1. We would like to be able to save lots of different hamster pictures, so let's add a variable so that we can save the pictures with an ever increasing number in the filename.
+1. We would like to be able to save lots of different hamster pictures, so let's add a variable so that we can save the pictures with an ever-increasing number in the filename.
 We will create a variable called `pic` to do this:

 	```python
 	pic = 1